Magisk-Modules-Alt-Repo/COPG/README.md

 ## Troubleshooting
 - **Not Detected**: Ensure Zygisk Next is installed and active (Magisk Settings > Zygisk > On).
 - **No Spoofing**: Check logs with `adb logcat | grep SpoofModule` for errors.
-- **Game Crashes**: Verify your device’s architecture (arm64-v8a) and Android version compatibility.
+- **Game Crashes**: Verify your device’s Android version compatibility.

 ## License
 This project is licensed under the [All Rights Reserved License](#license).
 Unauthorized copying, modification, or distribution is prohibited without explicit permission from the author.